v-morello/clfd/README.md

 ![Profile Mask](docs/profile_mask.png)

-### Interfaces to existing data formats
+## Interfaces to existing data formats

 The implementation of the cleaning algorithms is entirely decoupled from the input/output data format, and interfaces to any folded data format can be easily implemented.
-Currently, ``clfd`` can read and write PSRFITS archives via the python bindings of [PSRCHIVE](http://psrchive.sourceforge.net/), which are not a strict dependency but warmly recommended anyway.
-An interface to [PRESTO](https://www.cv.nrao.edu/~sransom/presto/)'s pfd archives will be added if there are any expressions of interest.
+Currently, ``clfd`` can read and write PSRFITS archives via the python bindings of [PSRCHIVE](http://psrchive.sourceforge.net/).
+An interface to [PRESTO](https://www.cv.nrao.edu/~sransom/presto/)'s pfd archives can be added if there are any expressions of interest.

-### Python version
+## Python version

 The core of ``clfd`` is fully compatible with both python 2.7 and python 3, but note that the python bindings of [PSRCHIVE](http://psrchive.sourceforge.net/) work only with python <= 2.7 on most systems.
 Keep that in mind if you are planning to install ``clfd`` in a virtual environment with [conda](https://conda.io/docs/user-guide/tasks/manage-environments.html) or any similar alternative.

-### Dependencies
+## Dependencies

 Strict dependencies:
 - ``numpy``